Policy Optimization over General State and Action Spaces: Policy Evaluation

 By the properties of a continuous stochastic control MDP and continuity of $\pi$, a proof by induction shows that $Q^\pi_T$ is continuous on $\cZ$ for all $T \geq 1$.
 Since $\|Q^\pi_T\|_{\cZ}$ is bounded by $\bar{c}/(1-\gamma)$ and $\gamma < 1$, then $Q^\pi_T$ uniformly converges to $Q^\pi$.
 By the uniform limit theorem, $Q^\pi$ is also continuous in $\cZ$. \end{proof}

-The policy $\pi$ will be set to $\pi_k$ from PDA, which is the solution to an optimization subproblem of~\eqref{eq:SPDA_step1}.
+The policy $\pi$ will be set to $\pi_k$ from PDA, which is the solution to an optimization subproblem of~\eqnok{eq:SPDA_step1}.
 We assume a solution to the subproblem exists.
 We will show $\pi_k$ is continuous, which in view of the previous lemma, verifies $Q^{\pi_k}$ is continuous as well.
-A similar result can be shown for PMD from~\eqref{eq:PMD_step_fa}.
+A similar result can be shown for PMD from~\eqnok{eq:PMD_step_fa}.
 Before stating the result, we say the action set $\cA$ is \textit{polyhedral} when $\mathcal A := \{x \in \mathbb{R}^{\nA} : Ax=b, x \geq \mathbf 0\}$ for some full-rank matrix $A$ and vector $b$.
 A polyhedral set $\cA$ generalizes both the finite-action and certain general action space problems.
 For the following result, we skip its proof since it is a well-known result from sensitivity analysis; see~\cite[Theorem 5.1]{fiacco1990sensitivity} and references therein. \begin{corollary} If $\cA$ is polyhedral, the function approximation $\tilde Q(\cdot, \cdot; \theta_k)$ and its derivative are continuously differentiable for all states $s$ and weights $\theta_k$, and $\pi_{k+1}(s)$ satisfies the strict complementary slackness condition for any state $s$, then $\pi_{k+1}$ is locally continuously differentiable. \end{corollary}

 The assumption on strict complementary slackness seems to be standard in the sensitivity analysis of optimization problems~\cite{fiacco1990sensitivity,bonnans2013perturbation}.
-Moreover, it is satisfied in the finite-action case with $D(\cdot,\cdot)$ in~\eqref{eq:SPDA_step1} set to the KL divergence, which ensures $\pi_{k+1}(s)$ is strictly positive.
+Moreover, it is satisfied in the finite-action case with $D(\cdot,\cdot)$ in~\eqnok{eq:SPDA_step1} set to the KL divergence, which ensures $\pi_{k+1}(s)$ is strictly positive.

-\subsection{Generalization error bounds}
+\subsection{Generalization Error Bounds}